enioag/iso20022-generator/iso20022-generator/iso20022-generator/README.md

 | IBAN/SCOR  | 3  |  TransactionIBANandSCOR | |

 # Version Information
+## 3.1.0 (2024-04-16)
+- added XML tag InstrForCdtrAgt (Index 2.81).
+The element may only be used in consultation with the commissioned financial institution.
+This element may have different characteristics and instructions depending on the financial institution.

+# Version Information
 ## 3.0.5 (2024-03-14)
 - changed minimum length of IBAN to 15 (Norway)
 - updated several NuGet packages